-If you’re lucky enough to have the option to avoid the crowds on the roads there is a Helicopter company – Evenementciel – that offers shuttle services between the circuit and Maastricht, Bruxelles, Liège, Cologne, Paris and Charleroi Airports.
+If you’re lucky enough to have the option to avoid the crowds on the roads then you could charter a helicopter shuttle between the circuit and Maastricht, Bruxelles, Liège, Cologne, Paris and Charleroi Airports and even London.

 Food & Drink

 As with most other circuits, you’ll easily find options to purchase food and drink, typically from mobile catering vans, albeit generally at higher prices.
 You do have the option of bringing your own refreshments, but if you are going to take alcohol, be sure to avoid bringing glass bottles.
 If you want to find out some of the restaurants in the area, this interactive map provides you a list of those in the towns nearby.